jaredpalmer/dotfiles/README.md

 git clone https://github.com/jaredpalmer/dotfiles.git && cd dotfiles && ./sync.sh
 ```

 To update later on, _after you push to github_, just run the `./sync.sh` script again.

-Note: `.extra` is not committed.
+> Note: `.extra` file is not committed for security

 ## Bash Prompt